 -

-- Can’t sit at the slit lamp
+- Cannot sit at the slit lamp

 - Are pediatric or anxious